Teenage rebellion: Historical background

-The word teenager was seldom used until 1939 when it was mentioned in a headline in the Journal of Education for a review on a book study entitled Adolescence: A Study in the Teen Age, albeit it was hyphenated as Teen-Agers.
+The word "teenager" (also spelled "teen ager" or "teen-ager") emerged in 1922 as a noun derived from the adjective "teenage."
+Earlier terms include "teener," recorded in American English from 1894, and the noun "teen" meaning a teen-aged person, which dates back to 1818 but remained uncommon until the 20th century.
 Even though a lot of publications of the 1950s sought to explain this adolescence change, it was not until the twentieth century that historians began to analyze this phenomenon.
 The study of teenage rebellion has no definitive categories since scholars have given a multitude of causes for this behavioral evolution in society.
 Theodore Roszak was one of the first historians to analyze the teenage rebellion from the 1950s.
 According to Roszak, this individual movement could be compared to the Romantic Movement or even the Renaissance as people during those time periods struggled for independence the same way the youth of his society did.
 In his book The Making of a Counter Culture, Roszak stated that teenage rebellion at the time was actually nothing more than a phase that each society goes through periodically.
 In other words, this longing for identity teenagers experience can be explained by being a part of a society.
 William O'Neill theorized that Americans in the 1950s were so deeply affected by events such as World War II and the Cold War that the youth of the time were simply neglected and this led them to rebel.
 James Gilbert agreed with O'Neill that the people who grew up during World War II were particularly affected and influenced from being raised by a war generation.
 Gilbert also added that the media contributed to this phenomenon by celebrating teenage delinquency with movies, music, and magazines.
 It is difficult to determine the extent to which mass media played a role in inspiring some bouts of juvenile delinquency in the suburbs.
 W.T.
 Lhamon discusses how the power of the teenage culture was not at first evident to those who capitalized on it.
 Eventually, society realized that changes in manners, values, and styles were not simply a trend but a growing expression of teenage rebellion against what teens viewed as conservative ideals they disagreed with.
 According to Lhamon, the youth culture was and still is something that has greater control in society than many realize.
 Numerous historians have attributed the source of the American teenage rebellion to many different factors throughout the years, such as the economic expansion, the wartime effects, media consumption, and the United States becoming increasingly conformist, politically conservative, and intolerant.